iCharlesHu/Elixir/README.md

 # Elixir

-TL;DR: Elixir is a simple and lightweight library that lets you easily persist your objects (i.e. make them live forever*) and query objects.
+**TL;DR:** Elixir is a simple and lightweight library that lets you easily persist your objects (i.e. make them live forever*) and query objects.

+(*: sometimes when grownups say forever, they mean a very long time.)

+## Overview
+Let's face it: most of times, we need some of our objects to live just longer than the running application itself.
+Backend by SQLite, Elixir is a simple (only 4 core APIs) and lightweight (only 2 files, around 2000 lines of code) persistent solution.
+It fully utilizes Objective-C's runtime environment to automatically save and load object properties to and from a sqlite database with minimum user interaction; it provides object query support with the NSPredicate interface, and most importantly, with simplicity as the main design objective, Elixir is very easy to use.
+Elixir is perfect for the projects that are too complex to use NSUserDefault, but not complicated enough to require the convolution of CoreData or raw SQL.

 ## Installation
 #### CocoaPods